Exploring the Heart of Wyoming’s ISR Uranium Belts

 Geology & Mineralization

-The project is underlain by Eocene-aged arkosic sandstones of the Wind River Formation, known to host classic roll-front uranium deposits.
+The project is underlain by Eocene-aged arkosic sandstones, known to host classic roll-front uranium deposits.
 These permeable sandstone units are confined by impermeable shale above and below, creating the ideal environment for uranium-bearing oxidized fluids to precipitate along redox boundaries.

 Mineralization occurs as uraninite and coffinite coatings on sand grains—fully amenable to In Situ Recovery (ISR) mining methods.